paluh/purescript-undefined-is-not-a-problem/README.md

 #### Pros

 You can always provide an `Open.Coerce` instance for your types and allow coercing of its "internals".
-Please check examples in the `NoProble.Open` module where you can find instances for `Array`, `Maybe` etc.
+Please check examples in the `NoProblem.Open` module where you can find instances for `Array`, `Maybe` etc.

 ### `NoProblem.Closed.*` approach

-There is realy no difference in the API provided by this module so we have `Coerce` class and `coerce` function here.
+There is really no difference in the API provided by this module so we have `Coerce` class and `coerce` function here.
 The only difference is that I'm closing the instance chain and trying to force unification in the last instance.

 #### Pros